T3l3sc0p3/rle-compression-c/README.md

 I wrote this program because this is one of the assignments that my teacher gave me, and I also have some interest, so I decided to publish it on Github

+You should also checkout this repo: [crc32sum-c](https://github.com/T3l3sc0p3/crc32sum-c)

 ## Compile

+First clone this repo to your machine, then `cd` to that repo and run

 ```sh
 make